adambard/learnxinyminutes-docs/brainfuck.html.markdown

 The gist is it first reads in two inputs.
 Then it starts the outer loop, conditioned on cell #1.
 Then it moves to cell #2, and starts the inner loop conditioned on cell #2, incrementing cell #3.
 However, there comes a
-problem: at the end of the inner loop, cell #2 is zero.
+problem: At the end of the inner loop, cell #2 is zero.
+In that case, inner loop won't work anymore since next time.
 To solve this problem, we also increment cell #4, and then recopy cell #4 into cell #2.
+Then cell #3 is the result.
 ```

 And that's brainfuck.
 Not that hard, eh?
 For fun, you can write your own